vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 2. **Khan Granularity Matrix**: Decision framework for service boundaries
 3. **Microservices Maturity Assessment**: Evolutionary roadmap for organizations

-**The Promise:** With the Adaptive Granularity Strategy, you can avoid the mistakes I made.
+**The Promise:** With Adaptive Granularity Governance: The Khan Microservice Pattern, you can avoid the mistakes I made.
 You can build microservices that actually deliver on their promises: agility, scalability, and team autonomy.

 The journey from monolith to microservices is challenging.
 But with the right framework, it's achievable.